Programmes - Availability

 Most TV programmes are available to download from BBC iPlayer for up to seven days after broadcast.
 Once you’ve downloaded a programme, you have up to 30 days to play the programme.
 And once you’ve hit play you have up to seven days to finish watching it.

-Towards the end of 2014 we will extend the availability period for downloads to a straightforward 30 days.
+For programmes broadcast on or after the end of November the availability period for downloads has been extended to a straightforward 30 days.

 When do programmes become available on BBC iPlayer?

 We try to make programmes available on iPlayer as soon as possible after broadcast.
 For programmes that aren’t pre-recorded, it can take a while to process them and put them on iPlayer, sometimes up to three or four times the duration of the programme itself.

 If you can’t find a programme straight after broadcast, please check again later.

 If you still can’t find a programme a few hours after broadcast…